-After Ahashverosh seized the ring from Haman and returned it to Mordecai, Queen Esther granted Mordecai two of Haman's most prized possessions - his wealth and the honor bestowed upon him by the king.
+After Ahashverosh seized the ring from Haman and returned it to Mordecai, Queen

+Esther granted Mordecai two of Haman's most prized possessions - his wealth and the honor bestowed upon him by the king.
 In one swift move, Mordecai became the rightful owner of Haman's riches and reputation, as the saying goes: "The wicked plot, but the righteous are clothed with honor."
 With regard to Haman's honor, the king removed his ring and presented it to Mordecai, and in terms of his wealth, Esther put Mordecai in charge of Haman's property.

 Esther saw the king grant her other requests but remain silent on the main issue: the salvation of her people.
 Fear gripped her.
 She worried the king had already decided against her primary request and was deflecting with other gifts, as someone might do when reluctant to fulfill a beloved's wish.
 If he had intended to grant her main request, he would have first addressed it before offering other consolations.
-Therefore, she felt compelled to appeal more intensely and earnestly at this moment.
+Therefore, she felt compelled to appeal more intensely and earnestly at this moment the Agagite against the Jews.

-Esther spoke to the king again, falling at his feet and weeping, and beseeching him to avert the evil plotted by Haman the Agagite against the Jews.
 The king extended the golden scepter to Esther, indicating permission for Esther to rise and speak.
 And Esther arose and stood before the king.
 "If it pleases Your Majesty," she said, "and if I have won your favor and the proposal seems right to Your Majesty, and if I am pleasing to you - let dispatches be written countermanding those which were written by Haman son of Hammedatha the Agagite, containing his plot to annihilate the Jews throughout the king's provinces."